By default, whenever you’re in a cell in Excel and hit the Enter/Return key, the cursor would go down one cell.

 ALT + ENTER works as a carriage return where it starts a new line in the same cell.

-If you only need to do this occasionally, you can use the keyboard shortcut CONTROL + ENTER, but in case you need this functionality to be more permanent, you can use the VBA code method.
+If you only need to do this occasionally, you can use the keyboard shortcut CONTROL + ENTER, but if you need this functionality to be more permanent, you can use the VBA code method.

 And finally, if you want to start a new line in the same cell in Excel, you can use the keyboard shortcut ALT + ENTER